-9.1 Environmental Conditions around Escalators and Moving walks
+9.1 Environmental Conditions Around Escalators and Moving Walks

-- Access, Egress and Maneuverability working environment in and around escalator pits are generally confined, with very little room for maneuverability.
-As such, take reasonable periodic stretch-break to allow the body to adjust back to at-ease position considering the CMP's physical and mental conditions. - Temperature and humidity thermal comfortable within the escalator pits depend on various factors like location of escalators and its surrounding environment (outdoor vs indoor, aircon vs non-aircon etc).
-Where appropriate, escalator company to provide forced ventilation such as portable fans directed at the technicians.
+- Access, Egress and Maneuverability Working environment in and around escalator pits are generally confined, with very little room for maneuverability.
+As such, take reasonable periodic stretch-break to allow the body to adjust back to at-ease position considering the CMP's physical and mental conditions. - Temperature and humidity Thermal comfort within the escalator pits depends on various factors like location of escalators and their surrounding environment (outdoor vs indoor, aircon vs non-aircon, etc).
+Where appropriate, the escalator company should provide forced ventilation such as portable fans directed at the technicians.
 The location of such portable devices should be assessed and communicated to all stakeholders involved in the work activity. - Illuminance A well-lit working environment improves visibility and promotes better situational awareness of the technicians.
-A minimum of 200 lux illuminances (working area); 50 lux illuminances (access route) is required (Reference from SS 626).
+A minimum of 200 lux illuminances (working area) and 50 lux illuminances (access route) are required (refer to SS 626).
 Where illuminance of the workspace falls below the required standard, escalator companies should consider portable lighting devices (Figure 43) for technicians so that they may have a better lit and thus, safer working environment.